Skip to content

 When you select Revise, you're prompted for feedback.
 This feedback is incorporated into the re-execution:

-Stage How Feedback is Used
+Phase How Feedback is Used

-Requirements Appended to REQUIREMENTS parameter
+Requirements Appended to REQUIREMENTS context

-Build Creates ad-hoc task for builder-reviewer
+Implementation Creates or updates task work for builder-reviewer

 AFK Mode